-Ray continued applying for positions at various engineering firms.
+Ray continued applying for positions at various engineering firms while pursuing his second degree.
 Finally, Ray landed an engineering job by offering to work for very low wages.
-This didn’t matter to him because the experience was like a continuation of graduate school.
-While in graduate school and working for a local engineering firm, Ray had to balance family life with also raising a daughter named Kaitlynn.
+This didn’t phase him because viewed the job experience as a continuation of graduate school.
+While in graduate school and working for a local engineering firm, Ray also had to balance his time with his new family— which included raising his little daughter, Kaitlynn.

-Ten years later, with the help of Ray’s first employee, Matt Watkins, A Step in Time has expanded to seven different states and, by footprint, is the largest chimney cleaning and repair business in the United States.
+Ten years later, with the help of Ray’s first employee, Matt Watkins, A Step in Time has expanded to seven different states and—by footprint— is the largest chimney cleaning and repair business in the United States.